MkDay/Post-Collection/prevent-default-vs-return-false.md

 * to prevent the user from navigating through a link (anchor element with some URL to another page) after clicking on it.
 * to prevent the user from copying content from a web page, etc.

 Now let's see some examples to understand how it works.
-For instance the following code shows you how to prevent the user,
+For instance the following code shows you how to prevent the user from,
-* from navigating through a link
+* navigating through a link
-* from submitting a form.
+* submitting a form.

 In our main HTML code has the following important elements.
 * `<a>` element with a URL.